 |Medicinal products covered||Centrally authorised products only||Investigational medicinal products regardless of whether they have a marketing authorisation|

 |Clinical studies covered||Clinical studies submitted to the Agency in the context of a MAA, Art 58 procedure, line extension or new indication, regardless of where the study was conducted||Clinical trials conducted in the EU and paediatric trials conducted outside the EU that are part of paediatric investigation plans|

-Until the Clinical Trial Regulation enters into force, the EU clinical trials register provides publically available summary information on clinical trials conducted in the EU (and paediatric trials conducted outside the EU that are part of paediatric investigation plans).
-This is the publicly accessible part of the EU clinical trials database (EudraCT).
-As of 21 July 2014, it is mandatory for trial sponsors to upload results of their trials on the public register.
+The EU clinical trials register also provides publically available summary information on clinical trials conducted in the EU, and paediatric trials conducted outside the EU that are part of paediatric investigation plans.
+This is the publicly accessible part of the European Union Drug Regulating Authorities Clinical Trials (EudraCT) database.